My Favorite Paris Hotels

 My wife and I will be visiting Paris in October this year.
 We planned to take Eurostar from London.
 Which area near the train station would you recommend for us to stay?
 We will be staying 4 to 5 days and would like to see as much as we can during our stay.

-The Gare du Nord (where the Eurostar from London arrives and departs) is in the 10 district of Paris, so of the nearby areas, your best bets are either Canal Saint Martin or South Pigalle.
+The Gare du Nord (where the Eurostar from London arrives and departs) is in the 10th arrondissement of Paris, so of the nearby areas, I would recommend either Canal Saint Martin or South Pigalle.
 Canal Saint Martin is cool and hip with a young vibe.
 Lots of options for great food, bakeries (Du Pains et Des Idees is a must), canalside bars and restaurants.
 In warmer months you’ll see young Parisians having picnics and BBQs here.
 It’s a nice area to walk around and you’ll also have great metro access at Republique.
 South Pigalle, which is one of the more up and coming areas, is also a great choice.
 Lots of boutique hotels have been opening up around here because it has a cool, off-the-beaten-path vibe.
 It also skews hip, but you’ll see a mix of young families, professionals, and it’s one of the nicer residential areas of Paris.
 Though it borders the former red light district, it’s totally safe.
 Plus the Rue des Martyrs is a fantastic street for food, some cool boutiques, and lots of low key bistros.
 You won’t have the same metro accessibility as Canal Saint Martin, but you’ll see a more relaxed, less touristy side of Paris and it’s an easy walk to Montmartre.

 Hi Dave,